Fuji Rock Festival

-Fuji Rock Festival (フジロックフェスティバル, Fuji Rokku Fesutibaru) is an annual rock festival held in Naeba Ski Resort, in Niigata Prefecture, Japan.
-The three-day event, organized by Smash Japan, features more than 200 Japanese and international musicians, making it the largest outdoor music event in Japan.
+Fuji Rock Festival (フジロックフェスティバル, Fuji Rokku Fesutibaru) is an annual music festival held in July at Naeba Ski Resort in Yuzawa, Niigata Prefecture, Japan.
+The three-day event, organized by Smash Japan, features more than 200 Japanese and international musicians, making it the largest outdoor music event in Japan and one of the country's major annual music festivals.
 In 2005, more than 100,000 people attended the festival.

 Fuji Rock Festival is named so because the first event in 1997 was held at the base of Mount Fuji.
-Since 1999 the festival has been held at the Naeba Ski Resort in Yuzawa, Niigata.
+The festival moved to Naeba Ski Resort in Niigata in 1999.